 Business model innovation is a unique one as you can keep with your same product or service, markets, and technologies.
 The innovation directly affects the internal processes that the end customer doesn’t see.
 This has an added advantage in that it makes it incredibly difficult for your competitors to copy.

 Sustaining or Performance-improving Innovations

-Sustaining or performance improving innovations replace older products with newer, more up-to-date versions.
+Sustaining or performance-improving innovations replace older products with newer, more up-to-date versions.
 They don’t tend to create new employment opportunities as they simply act as substitutions to what was there prior.
-Customers purchase the new product instead of the old.
+Customers purchase new products instead of old ones.
 Many successful incumbent companies are strong at producing sustaining innovations.

 When most people think of innovations they think of product innovations but to mass-produce an innovative product at a price that the market will accept a process innovation needs to be first created.

 Process innovations can also occur to simply reduce the number of steps in an existing process so as to reduce the overall cost of running a process and consequently reduce the cost of the end product.

 One particular example of process innovation is supply chain innovation which if done well can often assist you in gaining a competitive advantage.

 There are also service innovations.
 Often good service leads to increased sales and some companies have based the majority of their business model on ensuring that the service they provide to their customers is one of the most innovative.